Mapping the Future: May 4 Visitors Center 2022 Visioning Report

 The May 4 Visitors Center does not accept donations of archival or historical materials.
 If you are interested in donating such materials to Kent State University, please contact the department of Special Collections & Archives where the May 4 Collection is housed at specialcollections@kent.edu.

-Learn about our new exhibition, Graphic Content: Comics of May 4, now on view.
+Learn about our new exhibition, Graphic Content: Comics of May 4, on view through June 7.

 Monday - Friday 9am - 5pm